city96/ComfyUI-GGUF/README.md

 ## Usage

 Simply use the GGUF Unet loader found under the `bootleg` category.
-Place the .gguf model files in your `ComfyUI/models/unet` folder.
+Place the .gguf model files in your `ComfyUI/models/diffusion_models` (Full diffusion models (UNet-only GGUFs)) folder or `ComfyUI/models/checkpoints` (Checkpoint-style GGUFs (UNet + text encoder combined)).

 LoRA loading is experimental but it should work with just the built-in LoRA loader node(s).